 I remember sitting in the car with my friend, a friend who identified strongly with the LGBTQ community, had since high school, and yet still faithfully attended the pentecostal church where we first met.
 I remember my friend wishing they could invite all their gay and queer friends to come to church and experience it as a loving community, but also expressing fear for the judgement these friends might experience in coming there.

+Here’s the problem: Christianity in North America is disintegrating.
 The exodus hasn't begun, it's almost done.
-Here’s the problem: Christianity in North America is disintegrating.
 I'm not suggesting that tomorrow we'll wake up and all the churches will be gone.
-In fact, in an era of decline, many churches still believe their church is immune.
+In fact, despite an era of decline, many churches believe they are immune.
 But the data doesn't lie.
-As a whole, there
+Few churches specifically grow through evangelism.

 You ask me how I can still be a Christian when all over the news in this country and that other one to the south, we hear stories, we see pictures, we drown in evidence that to be Christian is a blank cheque to power, infidelity, abuse and deceit.